michakraus/JuliaMSC/README.md

 ## Outline

-Chapters 1-3 are mostly finished and Chapter 4 is approximately 50% done.
+Chapters 1-3 are mostly finished and Chapter 4 is approximately 50% done (28.02.2024).

 **Part 1: Programming in Julia**